-Of course, maintaining health at its core is a critical wellness component, too, which is where Chantelly Johnson, RN, Wellness Nurse Navigator at The Clare, steps in.
+Of course, maintaining health at its core is a critical wellness component, too, which is where The Clare’s Wellness Nurse Navigator steps in.

-Chantelly is charged first and foremost with running the Wellness Center at The Clare, which is open daily from 9am to 3pm.
+First and foremost, the Wellness Nurse Navigator is charged with running the Wellness Center at The Clare, which is open daily from 9am to 3pm.
 In recent months, as The Clare navigated the pandemic, the community’s Wellness Center served as a source for COVID-19 testing for residents.
 Otherwise, residents are free to walk in for anything and everything from vital sign and blood sugar checks to wound dressing changes and any medical-related questions.

-“It’s convenient for residents, because they don’t have to leave the comfort of their home,” Chantelly says.
-“They can simply come down for a checkup, and we can determine next steps from there, whether that’s sending out to urgent care or continuing to monitor symptoms.”
+The Wellness Center proves quite convenient for residents, because they don’t have to leave the comfort of their home for a checkup.
+During a Wellness Center visit, the Wellness Nurse Navigator can help the resident to determine next steps, whether that’s sending out to urgent care or continuing to monitor symptoms.

 This convenience is certainly appreciated by residents.

 “When it’s important information, get it from a professional,” says resident Beth Mitchell.
 “We’re fortunate to have those people right here at The Clare.
 An elevator ride to the Wellness Center can bring comfort in a matter of minutes.”